psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 ### About

 This project contains a Vagrant controlled Sun Virtual Machine with a Puppet recipe to build a server based on CentOS 6 with RabbitMQ and RabbitMQ Web Management.

-In addition it contains a simple consumer and publisher  example written in Node JS, see ```worker_queue/consumer.js```  and ```worker_queue/publisher.js```.
+In addition it contains a simple consumer and publisher example written in Node JS, see ```worker_queue/consumer.js```  and ```worker_queue/publisher.js``` and a RPC example in the directory ```rpc```.
+Im still refining the RPC example, but uses Bluebird promises.
+I would like to use Time Out and build something in that will throttle the clients.

 Running publisher puts the process in a infinite loop with random words in a JSON payload, while the consumer ( an infinite loop too ) simply counts the words and sends it to the console.